20kdc/gabien-common/BUILD.md

 #### `android-platform`

 The `android-platform` package provides an Android platform JAR to D8.

-While D8 is installed via Maven, isn't.
+While D8 is installed via Maven, there isn't a D8-compatible Android platform JAR on Maven that I am aware of; when I tried, I got diagnostics about missing classes in `java.lang` and so forth.

+For that reason, an `android-platform` must be downloaded.

+It is installed into the Maven repository, as that's an extremely convenient place to put it.

 ### Shell & First Compile (Windows)